Itinerary

 Meet at Havana International Airport

 The Havana airport can be confusing.
 Once you have your bags you can exit the airport individually.
-You will be greeted by our Cuban tour guide Gretell and/or Nadine Erickson, our U.S.-based tour leader who will be holding a sign for Project Por Amor.
-We will gather outside the airport in groups according to arrival times and transfer to our Havana hotels.
+You will be greeted by our Cuban tour guide Gretell and/or Sage Lewis, our U.S.-based tour leader and owner, who will be holding a sign for Project Por Amor.
+We will gather outside the airport in groups according to arrival times and transfer to our Havana hotel.

 A smooth landing in Havana